英文字典中文字典

 • Echolocation | Bats, Dolphins Whales | Britannica

-Echolocation, a physiological process for locating distant or invisible objects (such as prey) by means of sound waves reflected back to the emitter (such as a bat) by the objects Echolocation is used for orientation, obstacle avoidance, food procurement, and social interactions
+echolocation, a physiological process for locating distant or invisible objects (such as prey) by means of sound waves reflected back to the emitter (such as a bat) by the objects Echolocation is used for orientation, obstacle avoidance, food procurement, and social interactions

 • What Is Echolocation?
 How Does Echolocation Work? - Science ABC